kmatch98/CircuitPython_memory_saving/README.md

 - Rather than keeping a big list use list generators, e.g. range()

 ### Other memory-related issues:
-- “pystack exhausted” errors - you may be doing something with a lot of of levels of fucntion calls or recursion.
+- “pystack exhausted” errors - you may be doing something with a lot of of levels of function calls or recursion.
 Maybe try another way of solving your problem.
-Other times the cause is unclear, ask for guidance on discord (Adafu.it/discord).
+Other times the cause is unclear, ask for guidance on discord: https://adafru.it/discord

 ### Other resources on CircuitPython memory usage: